IBM/ansible-storage-protect/roles/oc_configure/README.md

 ## Overview
 An Ansible role to configure, restart, or stop IBM Storage Protect Operations Center.

+## Requirements
+1. Client should be installed and registered with the server.

 ## Environment Variables
 Before running the playbook, set the following environment variables in your terminal:
 ```bash
 export STORAGE_PROTECT_SERVERNAME="your_server_name"
 export STORAGE_PROTECT_USERNAME="your_username"